OXID-eSales/vat-tbe-services-documentation/extension.rst

 You can do this using a CSS class that you integrate into the :technicalname:`/tpl/page/checkout/inc/basketcontents.tpl` template.

-The information whether an item in the shopping cart is purchasable is provided by the controller method :technicalname:`isOeVATTBETBEArticleValid`.
+The information whether an item in the shopping cart is purchasable is provided by the controller method :technicalname:`isArticleValid`.

 |background|